I dig a good Hyaluronic Acid moisturizer.

 If you have dry/sensitive skin, your protective barrier is already weak.
 Peter Thomas Roth Water Drench Hyaluronic Cloud Cream is the better option for you.

 Just don’t rely on the antioxidants.
 This moisturizer may have its fair share but the jar packaging won’t keep them stable for too long.
-Antioxidants go back when exposed to light and air – ie. every time you open the jar.
+Antioxidants go bad when exposed to light and air – ie. every time you open the jar.

 To give your antioxidants their best fighting chance, close that lid quickly!